Data Blanket: History

+As of August 2023, Data Blanket had 14 full-time employees.

 System

-The start-up utilizes coaxial drones manufactured by Ascent Aerosystems, which run on in-house software developed by DataBlanket.
+The start-up utilizes coaxial drones manufactured by Ascent Aerosystems, which run on in-house software developed by Data Blanket.
 They are equipped with RGB and infrared cameras, AI-based computational software, 5G/Wi-Fi, and advanced navigational features.
 The drones are self-flown and are capable of autonomously dispatching to and monitoring sites, which can then return to their original location and land on their own.
 However, a human operator is required to monitor the flight to prevent interference with other UAVs or aircraft.

 In the event of a fire, drones are intended to be flown above the radius, providing a 'bird's eye' view of the fire to firefighters on the ground.
 Approximately four of their drones can cover a 2 mile radius.
 The system utilizes 5G/Wi-fi technologies to rapidly transmit various data points, which are then processed by its generative model, in turn providing an exact permitter 'mapping' of the fire, in addition to 3D and other information that can be critical for firefighter's efforts; Namely, topography, vegetation, and fuel conditions.

-DataBlanket has also stated its intention to eventually be able to generate microweather data, in addition to improved prediction of blaze behavior by continuous training on data gathered from previous fires.
+Data Blanket has also stated its intention to eventually be able to generate microweather data, in addition to improved prediction of blaze behavior by continuous training on data gathered from previous fires.